good

 • 3.

-You can also specify whether automations occur across your entire Workspace or just in certain areas, as well as whether they're applied to entire projects or only specific tasks.
+You can also specify whether automations should be applied across the entire Space or only in specific locations, and whether they apply to entire projects or just tasks.

 Automate routine tasks to save time.